You will find the following College information on this page:

-A Community College of Philadelphia bill will be emailed to each student prior to the beginning of each semester.
+A Community College of Philadelphia bill notification will be emailed to each student prior to the beginning of each semester.
 Students will need to login and select "Bill Summary" from the Financial Services channel of the Student menu on MyCCP to view their bills.
-If the bill is not received, it is the student’s responsibility to obtain it from the Bursar’s Office.
-The College does not mail billing statements.
+If the bill is not received, it is the student's responsibility to obtain it from the Student Tuition Services.
+The College does not mail paper billing statements.

 The fastest way to pay your bill is online by logging into MyCCP.
 We accept e-check payments at no cost; enjoy the convenience of paying your bill online directly from your checking and/or savings account.
 Bank debit card holders can make payments with e-check by using their checking account and routing number.

-Checks and money orders.
-Please make your payments payable to Community College of Philadelphia, include your J# (student ID) on the memo line of your check or money order, and mail your payment to: Bursar’s Office, Community College of Philadelphia, 1700 Spring Garden Street, Philadelphia, PA 19130.
-In-person payments are only accepted at the Main Campus Bursar’s Office, Room BG-38.
+Checks and money orders can be mailed.
+Please make your payments payable to Community College of Philadelphia, include your J# (student ID) on the memo line of your check or money order, and mail your payment to: Student Tuition Services, Room BG-38, Community College of Philadelphia, 1700 Spring Garden Street, Philadelphia, PA 19130.
+In-person payments are only accepted at the Main Campus Student Tuition Services, Room BG-38.
 We accept cash (in person only), checks, money orders, credit and debit card payments (online and in person).

-Checks or money orders that are returned to the College by the bank must be repaid within five business days, or the student will be administratively withdrawn from the College.
+Checks or money orders that are returned to the College by the bank must be repaid within five business days, or the student may be administratively withdrawn from the College.